scttcper/ngx-rightclick/README.md

   }

   handleClick() {
-    // IMPORTANT! tell the menu to close this.contextMenuService.closeAll();
+    // IMPORTANT! tell the menu to close, anything passed in here is given to (menuAction) this.contextMenuService.closeAll();
   }
 }